GalMunGral/replay/README.md

 Here the free variables are **dynamically-scoped**.
 Since JavaScript only supports statical/lexical scoping, I had to simulate dynamic scoping by attaching a "local binding" object to each stack frame and using prototype chains to connect these objects.

 To introduce dynamically-scoped local varaibles, you can define a function that returns the (initial) local bindings &mdash; It has to be a function since each instance needs a separate copy.
-Later when the component function is invoked, this binding object will be passed as the second argument.
+Later when the component function is invoked, this binding object will be passed as the second argument:

 ```js
 import { withContext } from 'lib';